tartakynov/hass-tplink-switch/README.md

 This Home Assistant integration allows you to monitor the port link statuses from TL-SG1016PE network switch.

+> [!NOTE]
+> This is not an official integration and is not affiliated with or endorsed by TP-Link.

 > [!CAUTION]
 > This integration stores your network switch credentials in Home Assistant.
 Be aware that other malicious integrations could potentially access and steal these credentials.